Leslie's Hot Tub Maintenance Checklist

 Clean and Condition the Hot Tub Cover

-Most hot tub covers are made of a durable marine grade vinyl that’s resistant to UV radiation.
+Most hot tub covers are made of a durable marine-grade vinyl that’s resistant to UV radiation.
 This makes it ideal for harsh and unforgiving outdoor environments.
 However, without a little regular care and TLC, the vinyl can dry out, crack, and fade.
-Use a hot tub cover cleaner and conditioner every 3-4 months to keep it looking like new.
-Be sure to only use products that are specifically formulated for hot tub covers or marine vinyl.
+Use a hot tub cover cleaner and conditioner every 3–4 months to keep it looking like new.
+Be sure to only use products specifically formulated for hot tub covers or marine vinyl.

 Purge the Plumbing

-BONUS TIP: Regularly using an enzyme product such as Spa Perfect can help break down the oils and organic debris in the water.
+BONUS TIP: Regularly using an enzyme product, such as Spa Perfect, can help break down the oils and organic debris in the water.
 This prevents biofilm buildup from taking over your plumbing in the first place.
 It also prevents scum and stains at the waterline, enhances the power of your sanitizer, and keeps your filter cleaner longer.
-Add this to your weekly hot tub regimen to cut down on overall maintenance time.
+Add this to your weekly hot tub regimen to cut down overall maintenance time.